JOHNNY-fans/MedOdyssey/README.md

 - **Yarn-Mistral-7b-128k**: Developed by NousResearch and released in November 2023.
 It is further pre-trained on long context data for 1500 steps using the YaRN extension method based on Mistral-7B-v0.1 and supports a 128k token context window.

-## Overall Evaluation Results.
+## Overall Evaluation Results
 <div align="center">
   <img src="./figure/radar.png" width="480px">
 </div>

-## Main Results of Needles in a Haystack.
+## Main Results of Needles in a Haystack
 Notes: The default is the exact string-matching strategy and SSM is the subset string-matching strategy.
 <div align="center">
   <img src="./figure/niah.png" width="480px">